it4biz/SaikuChartPlus/README.md

 Licenses
 ------------------

-Before you put this project in your production environment, please visit http://www.highcharts.com/ to learn more about Highchart project.
+Before you put this project in your production environment, please visit http://www.highcharts.com/ to learn more about Highchart project and https://developers.google.com/maps/terms to learn more about Google GeoChart project.

 Saiku Chart Plus are free software.
 The UI, contained in this repository, is available under the terms of the Apache License Version 2.
 A copy is attached for your convenience.